 Students should be very familiar with the immigration requirements and deadlines to ensure their ability to take advantage of the benefit of working in the United States.

 International students on F-1 status are eligible to begin working on-campus immediately upon enrolling at the College.

 On-campus work does not require DSO approval.
-Students establish their eligibility to work by providing the Payroll Office at the College with the necessary required documents.
-Please check with Human Resources at 843.953.7656 for information on what documents are required.
+Students establish their eligibility to work by providing the Career Center at the College with the necessary required documents.

 General Guidelines and Limitations